meguna/mff/README.md

 ## July 22
 * successfully implement first authenticated API route!!
 Woo hoo!
+* add LoadMoreButton to RecipeList. shows "loading" while performing silent auth and "load more" otherwise.

 #### Notes
 * I had a lot of difficulties figuring this out.
 I even posted on the Auth0